 Having a company page provides additional ways for prospects to find you and your content on LinkedIn.
 This includes company page status updates, job postings and employees’ profiles.

-This provides you with increased organic exposure, even if you only have a few employees.
-Also, your LinkedIn Company Page becomes a clickable link within the personal profiles of each person that works for your company.
+Also, your LinkedIn company page becomes a clickable link within the personal profile of each person who works for your company.

-If you own a business, it is essential to have both a LinkedIn Company Page as well as a LinkedIn personal profile.
+If you own a business, it is essential to have both a LinkedIn company page and a LinkedIn personal profile.

-I hope this was helpful in distinguishing the differences between a LinkedIn Company Page vs. a personal profile.
-If you found this post useful please share it on LinkedIn.
+I hope this was helpful in distinguishing the differences between a LinkedIn company page and a personal profile.
+If you found this post useful, please share it on LinkedIn.